wying3/cnf-certification-automation-with-dci/README.md

 In the second part, we demonstrate the procedure for recertifying existing container projects in the catalog when a new software release becomes available.
 This involves updating the container's version, including its digest and tag, and republishing it in the catalog.

 Lastly, we introduce a new process where the creation of the Openshift-cnf certification project is integrated into the workflow.
 Previously, the Vendor Validated partner CNF required a separate step, but now, once the container and helm chart projects are certified, the Openshift-cnf project will be automatically generated.
 This addition enhances the automation capabilities of DCI.

-## Benefits
-Automation with DCI can save time, money, and errors in the CNF certification process.
-It can also improve efficiency, quality control, and scalability.

-**Time savings:** Automation can streamline the certification process by eliminating manual and repetitive tasks.
-This can save time and resources, and allow RedHat and partners to quickly respond to new software releases.

-**Cost-effectiveness:** Automation can help reduce costs associated with manual labor and resources.
-This is because fewer personnel are required to manage the certification process.

-**Error reduction:** Automation can help minimize errors by executing predefined and standardized procedures consistently and accurately.
-This ensures that all necessary steps are followed correctly, improving the reliability and accuracy of the certification process.

-**Improved efficiency:** Automation can enable faster and more efficient execution of tasks.
-This can help RedHat and partners quickly respond to new software releases and keep their catalog up to date.

-**Enhanced quality control:** Automation can help enforce consistent and standardized practices throughout the certification process.
-This can lead to higher-quality certifications and better overall quality control.

-**Scalability:** Automation with DCI allows for easy scalability, as the system can handle a larger volume of certifications without sacrificing efficiency or quality.

 ## Prerequisites
 - Minimum DCI Openshift APP Agent version (Recommended to use latest DCI software version)